A bit confused with Facebook Ads?!?

 Facebook has built over time the profile of each single user (yes, even you…) because people “tell Facebook” everything about their life, friends, culture and interests.

-Most recently Facebook has started analysing users also based on their buying habits and as an online marketer this can be very interesting for your business.
+Most recently Facebook has started analysing users also based on their buying habits.
+As an online marketer this can be very profitable for your business.

 Facebook Advertising Vs. Google Adwords